JohnSnowLabs/visual-nlp-workshop/jupyter/Dicom/README.md

 [Dicom Tags](https://www.dicomlibrary.com/dicom/dicom-tags/), encoded in the header of Dicom files, are a key/value data structure that may contain PHI.
 To handle PHI removal in Dicom Tags, Visual NLP relies on the Strategy Files.
 Strategy Files enumerate a list of `actions` targeted for a specific tag or group of tags.
 These actions will do things like replacing a name with a pseudonym, or randomizing a date.
 For an exhaustive list check this [list of actions in strategy files](strategy_actions.md).

+## Hardware & Models

+Choose a model based on your DICOM input type, available hardware, and de-identification task using the [Model Selector Guide](model_selector.md)

 ## Pixel PHI OCR options
 Here we list notebooks according to how they extract text from the image.